 Judy Liff Barker

 Judy Liff Barker is a distinguished arts patron, historian, and philanthropist whose lifelong commitment to culture and community has shaped Nashville’s civic and artistic landscape.
 Born in Northeastern Ohio, she holds a B.A. from the University of Michigan, an M.A. in history from Northeastern University in Boston, and completed all but dissertation (ABD) at Washington University in St. Louis.
-She has been the recipient of many distinguished awards including Nashvillian of the Year in 2004, along with publisher John Siegenthaler, the Tree of Life Award from the State of Tennessee for Outstanding Community Leadership in 1992, the YWCA Women of Achievement award in 2002, and, along with her husband, Joseph Barker, the National Opera Trustee Recognition Award in 2012.
+She has been the recipient of many distinguished awards including Nashvillian of the Year in 2004, along with publisher John Siegenthaler, the YWCA Women of Achievement award in 2002, the coveted CPB Gold Award for her production of the nationally syndicated program “Riders Radio Theater”, and, along with her husband, Joseph Barker, the National Opera Trustee Recognition Award in 2012.

 Joseph N. Barker

 Joe was born in Sandwich, Illinois, and is a graduate of Dartmouth College and the Vanderbilt University School of Law.
 During the Vietnam war he served on active duty as a Captain in the United States Marine Corps, then returning to Nashville to practice commercial real estate and banking law for many years with the firm of Dearborn & Ewing.
 Together with Steve Turner and his son, JayTurner, in 2000 they formed a company, MarketStreet Enterprises, which became the developer of Nashville’s Gulch Project, a “NewUrban”, In-Fill, Mixed Use real estate development which revitalized the central business core of Nashville.
-Joe remains active in the Nashville community through service to a variety of philanthropic and community organizations.
-In addition to having served for many years on the boards of directors of the Nashville Opera, the Board of Overseers of the Hood Museum at Dartmouth College, and more recently, the American Friends of the Musee d’Orsay of Paris, France, he has served on the boards of directors of the Vanderbilt Eye Institute, Gilda’s Club, The Nashville Chamber of Commerce, the Nashville Downtown Partnership and the Three of Us Foundation.
-He also was elected and served for ten years as a Commissioner in Williamson County, Tennessee.

 Noah Liff